TransitionEnergetiqueQuebec/BTAP/Apatana Installer.md

-Here is a list of step to mount your PC.
+Here is a list of steps to mount your PC.

 *list made in january 2019*

 *Assuming the PC is Windows 10 - 64bit*

-## Create an Admin user with theses apps:
+## Create an Admin user with these apps:
   1) Sketchup make 2017
   2) Openstudio 2.6.0
   3) NotePad++